 Here’s, for the first time we bring to you the UPSC interview board member point of view, what the UPSC Interview Board members expect from the candidates, this was shared by a civil service officer who as a candidate got into the service and later was invited as a member of an interview board along with other senior members for a state civil service examination.

 After being a board member, here’s what he says sharing his experience and what the board would expect from the aspirants.

 This is just a viewpoint of an individual board member who has shared his opinion and we hope this would help the candidates to prepare for the UPSC Civil Service Exam Interview.

-The board of members would expect the candidates to appear neat and formal, even trifling things will be noticed by the members like dirty nails or tousled hair or dandruff.
+The board of members would expect the candidates to appear neat and formal, even trifling things will be noticed by the members like dirty nails or tousled hair.

 Read Newspaper on the Day of your Interview

 Candidates should read the particular day’s newspaper, so it is recommended not to skip reading newspaper on the day of your interview.

 Know your bio-data and the choice you have made